ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-package-observation.md

   action package workflows will call during the atomic migration.
 - `tests/test_package_observation.py` covers valid lanes and adversarial contradictions, including compatibility with `validate_package_result()`.
+- `package_observation_migration_audit.py` inventories all registered workflows
+  without editing them and emits a canonical remediation report.
+It follows local composite-action output bindings and counts only shell writes directed to `$GITHUB_OUTPUT`; comments, stdout-only text, and declarations without a producing step do not satisfy the audit.
+Output-writing shell functions count only when reachable from a call, and literal Test 6 decisions are paired with the status written by the same output transaction.
+Shared-smoke variable decisions are paired with their Test 6 status updates, and critical action and policy source digests are part of the reviewed report.
+The report also inventories baseline skip hazards, missing Test 6 baseline guards, missing strict observation steps, semantic input bindings, job and reusable-workflow output bindings, unsafe placeholder fallbacks, legacy batch collectors, the absent strict batch collector, and four disjoint producer-wiring cohorts whose union must remain the complete registered package set.

 ## Activation sequence